Madalacharitavya/CODSOFT-Task4-AtmInterface/README.md

 Overall, the Java code simulates a simple ATM interface, allowing clients to deposit, withdraw, check their balance, transfer money, and view transaction history for their bank account.
 ** Output Demo **
 https://www.linkedin.com/feed/update/urn:li:activity:7089549973318504448/

+## Contributing

+Contributions are welcome!
+Feel free to open issues or pull requests.

+## License

+This project is licensed under the [MIT License](LICENSE).